 Indexed in: Google Scholar, CrossRef

-Fourth Industrial Revolution welcomes submissions of the following article types: Code, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Fourth Industrial Revolution welcomes submissions of the following article types: Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Fourth Industrial Revolution, where they are peer-reviewed by the Associate and Review Editors of the specialty section.